 The open doors also mean it’s not unusual to see people hopping off the train in between stations as it slows down.

 Finally, we arrived at our destination, Chennai Central, slightly dishevelled, a bit sleep-deprived, but on time.
-So it turns out most of my concerns about Indian sleeper trains had been proved wrong.
+So it turns out most of my concerns about Indian night trains had been proved wrong.
 They’re actually a great way to cover long distances: well-organised, friendly, you get to sleep through all the hours of boring travelling, and although they’re basic, they’re relatively clean and comfortable.

 Except for the toilets.
 I managed to hold on until we arrived at our breakfast stop, so I can’t comment on what they were like after an 11-hour journey, but I’m told they were pretty eye-watering!